andland/logisticPCA/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There are 2 NOTEs:
+There are 2 NOTEs, both related to the fact that this is a new package:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Andrew J. Landgraf <andland@gmail.com>’ New submission

-* This is a new package
+* checking package dependencies ...
+NOTE
-* global variables.
-Need to fix http://stackoverflow.com/a/12429344
+  No repository set, so cyclic dependency check skipped

 ## Downstream dependencies
 There are no downstream dependencies as this is a new package